Wallarobba to Werribee - the tour so far

 Now I'm settling into life as a traveller, the time to write has become a bit more possible, so here's an update.
 It's too daunting to play too much catchup at once; so much has happened already, so expect a few chapters of this story to appear over coming months.

 While I was working on the Bush Bakery Mk II, the weather was fine most days.
-The trailer was safely housed in an old dairy shed at the Miller farm in Wallarobba; it had a roof over its head, and while cold nights were beginning to set in, the days were hot, particularly under the dairy shed's tin roof.
-There was a smidgin of rain at the farm while I was building the trailer, but I was able to ignore it, due to the dry dairy shed the trailer was housed in.
+The trailer was safely housed in an old shed at Wallarobba; it had a roof over its head, and while cold nights were beginning to set in, the days were hot, particularly under the dairy shed's tin roof.
+There was a smidgin of rain at the farm while I was building the trailer, but I was able to ignore it, due to the dry shed the trailer was housed in.
 Thus, water and cold were not so much in my face.
 I managed to waterproof the roof of the trailer; it was a token effort at best - and I barely considered the fact that I was heading south, towards the polar winds driven from the Antarctic, in the middle of winter.

 But, as I hit the road, so too did two weeks of heavy rain; the rain swept the entire east of the continent right at the start of my journey.
 I was taught a lesson in planning and design in the most awkward of circumstances.
 After the first three Bush Baking workshops being held in pouring rain, I began to sell my wares as the 'Bringer of Rain'.
 There had to be a positive spin for this, I reasoned.

 The Bush Bakery had some major design flaws - it was barely waterproof, and after a couple of weeks of receiving the worst of the elements, the entire thing (made mostly of wood) began to look like it would fall apart at the first decent blast of sub artic wind (which came, soon afterwards).